romilly/quick2link/README.md

 quick2link
 ==========

-Experimental code for distributed embedded architecture.
+Experimental code for distributed embedded architectures.

-Some initial code is inspired by Ward Cunningham's txtzyme.
+The Arduino code is inspired by and based on Ward Cunningham's Txtzyme https://github.com/WardCunningham/Txtzyme